matijazezelj/oib/docs/index.md

 It's a single repo that gives you the complete Grafana LGTM stack configured and ready to go.
 Clone it, run `make install`, and you have production-grade observability.

 The whole thing runs in Docker.
-It's designed for homelabs but the patterns scale — this is the same stack running in production at companies you've heard of.
+It's designed for local development and self-hosted environments, but the patterns scale — this is the same stack running in production at companies you've heard of.

 ---

 ## 👥 Who This Is For

 - **Developers** who want to understand how their app behaves without becoming observability experts
-- **Homelab enthusiasts** who want proper monitoring without the enterprise complexity
+- **Self-hosters** who want proper monitoring without the enterprise complexity
 - **Small teams** who need observability but don't have dedicated SRE staff
 - **Anyone learning** about metrics, logs, and traces in a hands-on way